 For example, online FMCG ecommerce stores and service providers may leverage the power of ads on social media.
 While this is an effective method of brand outreach, it can be quite costly sometimes.

-In addition, the cost of other marketing campaigns, such as A/B testing, can also be relatively high, depending upon the target market and the nature of the product.
+In addition, the cost of other marketing campaigns, such as A/B testing, can also be relatively high, depending on the target market and the nature of the product.

 In addition to cost, time constraints can be a potential challenge for FMCG market research.
 Due to the products’ fast-moving nature and short shelf life, FMCG companies must make quick decisions for their marketing.